Intermittent Fasting and Time Restricted Eating

 “Eating and drinking everything (except water) within a consistent 10-hour window allows your body to rest and restore for 14 hours at night.
 Your body can also anticipate when you will eat, so it can prepare to optimize metabolism.[3]”

-Given that more than 1/3 of adults in the US [4], and more than 19% — or 1 in 5 adults in Canada have metabolic syndrome[5] which rises to ~40% in adults over the age of 65, the implication that simply changing the amount of time each day in which eating occurs can significantly improve markers or metabolic syndrome, is significant.
+Given that more than 1/3 of adults in the US [4], and more than 19% — or 1 in 5 adults in Canada have metabolic syndrome[5], which rises to ~40% in adults over the age of 65, the implication that simply changing the amount of time each day in which eating occurs can significantly improve markers of metabolic syndrome is significant.

-A landmark study from 2015 by circadian biologist Dr. Satchidananda Panda of Salk Institute had healthy, normal-weight adults who did not perform shift work track everything they ate each day for 21 days (3 weeks) by taking pictures of it using a smartphone app.
-The time-stamp on each photo enabled analyses of the time at which eating occurred.
+A landmark study from 2015 by circadian biologist Dr. Satchidananda Panda of the Salk Institute had healthy, normal-weight adults who did not perform shift work track everything they ate each day for 21 days (3 weeks) by taking pictures of it using a smartphone app.
+The time stamp on each photo enabled analyses of the time at which eating occurred.

 In contrast to the popular belief that most people eat three meals per day within a 12-hour interval, this study found that eating patterns are much more erratic and differ between weekdays and weekends.
 The amount of time spent eating each day approached 15 hours per day for half the people in the study, and the only time they were not eating was when they were sleeping.
 In addition, less than 25% of calories were eaten before noon, and more than 35% of calories were eaten after 6 PM.

-It’s important to keep in mind that for some people, the idea of eating actual meals over a 10-hour period without eating snacks IS intermittent fasting when compared to the way that they usually eat.
+It’s important to keep in mind that for some people, the idea of eating actual meals over 10 hours without eating snacks IS intermittent fasting when compared to the way that they usually eat.

 For those accustomed to eating meals and snacks or grazing over 15 hours, the idea of eating meals with nothing between over 10 hours can seem daunting.
 Many are concerned they will be hungry, and others that their blood sugar will drop, making them feel lightheaded or dizzy.
 By ensuring that meals are made up of sufficient amounts of highly bioavailable protein and healthy fats, both of these concerns are easily addressed.